chen-bowen/Opreationalizing_Machine_Learning_with_Azure/README.md

                          json={"ExperimentName": "pipeline-rest-endpoint"}
                         )
 ```
-This will trigger another identical AutoML run, we can quickly verify that (shown as completed as well)
+This will trigger another identical AutoML run, you can quickly verify that by going to the `Experiment` page, a new run will be scheduled, now the title on that experiment run will be called "pipeline rest-endpoint".

 ![Screenshot](images/Completed%20Pipeline%20endpoint.png)

-(step 11) We will also deploy the best model as a web service.
+(step 11) You can also deploy the best model as a web service.
 This could be easily accomplished by clicking the "Deploy" button

-We can see now the best model has been deployed as a web service
+Once the deployment has been successful, the status on the details page will show the endpoint state as "Healthy"

 ![Screenshot](images/Deployed%20Best%20Model.png)

-At the same time, since we have enabled application insights, the logging URL is also provided
+At the same time, since you have enabled application insights, the logging URL is also provided

-(step 12) We can also mannually trigger the logging to be enabled by running the file `logs.py`.
+(step 12) You can also mannually trigger the logging to be enabled by running the file `logs.py`.
 The file will enable logging (from the below line) and print out the logs in the terminal

 ```python
 service.update(enable_app_insights=True)